-1. Papers may vary based on group size as described in the Capstone Q and A attached as a part of the syllabus.
-Students may complete the capstone project as individuals or in groups of three.

-- 2. Both members of the faculty team will read each students paper and sign off when it is approved.
+- 1. Papers may vary based on group size as described in the Capstone Q and A attached as a part of the syllabus.
+Students may complete the capstone project as individuals or in groups of up to three. - 2.
+Both members of the faculty team will read each students paper and sign off when it is approved.
 Your individual seminar faculty will provide initial assistance and the final evaluation. - 3.
 Priority will be given to papers that are turned in on time.
 If extensions are granted for capstone or previous coursework, students need to understand that they may not receive credit until sometime in the fall quarter.
+They may also incur additional costs for added credit.
 Faculty members are not normally available in the summer, are not in pay status and may be working, retired or traveling elsewhere.
 As a result, reading of late papers is often delayed until the beginning of fall quarter and students will have to register for extra credits and may need to find a new faculty member to read the capstone..
 No extension will be granted without a make-up/late assignment agreement via email approved by both student and the faculty by the first day of the second session. - 4.
 All papers should be submitted both in hard copy and email for each member of the faculty team. - 5.
 Papers should be in Microsoft Word in Ariel 12pt., properly annotated using APA, double-spaced and paginated.

 DELIVERABLES: The partial draft and second draft have an (a) and a (b) level.
 The (a) option level takes into consideration some students may not be able to move as fast to meet the deadlines, so a lesser completion level is accepted.
 The (b) level allows those students who are working faster to move ahead.
 You may choose the level you think you can achieve.
 At the same time, we cannot encourage you enough to complete the work as soon as possible.
-All students will need to turn in final drafts in hard copy need to be turned into both faculty members no later than June 2.
-Presentations will be on May 11-12..
+All students will need to turn in final drafts in hard copy need to be turned into both faculty members no later than June 3.
+Presentations will be on may 12-13.

-- First partial draft due first day of Session I: April 6, 2012.
+1. First partial draft due first day of Session I: April 11, 2014.
 This draft should include the introduction with history and context, problem definition, hypothesis or question, literature review, and plan for completion.
-This is a partial draft that is largely based on your already completed proposal. .
+This is a partial draft that is largely based on your already completed proposal.

 (a) For those students who are unsure, you can leave out the methodology and methodology/theory sections, but complete all other sections of the partial draft.
-You can add those sections in the second draft. (b)Those students who are moving ahead are welcome to complete the methodology section and the methodology/theory section.
+You can add those sections in the second draft.

+(b)Those students who are moving ahead are welcome to complete the methodology section and the methodology/theory section.

-Second draft of the capstone paper is due April 21 via email to your faculty - seminar leader.(a) This section should contain a more complete draft with methodology sections and at least an initial discussion of the data you have so far and how plan to use it.
+1. Second draft of the capstone paper is due April 25 via email to your faculty seminar leader.

-(b) Those students who are moving ahead are welcome to submit a more complete draft and receive feedback on your initial/partial draft of the analysis section, expanded bibliography, etc.
+(a) This section should contain a more complete draft with methodology sections and at least an initial discussion of the data you have so far and how plan to use it.(b) Those students who are moving ahead are welcome to submit a more complete draft and receive feedback on your initial/partial draft of the analysis section, expanded bibliography, etc.

-2. Final version: June 2.
-Hardcopy and email versions of final Capstone due to both faculty no later than June 2.
-Note: faculty may still require some revisions at this point: revisions must be completed before evaluation week for Capstone credit to be awarded.
+2. Final version: June 3 AT 5PM Hardcopy and email versions of final Capstone due to both faculty no later than June 3.
+Note: faculty may still require some revisions at this point: revisions must be completed before evaluations for Capstone credit to be awarded.

-PARTIAL DRAFT CAPSTONE due in class April 6, 2012.
+PARTIAL DRAFT CAPSTONE CASE STUDY PAPER due in class April 11, 2014.